Qiskit/qiskit/CONTRIBUTING.rst

 Issue reporting
 ---------------

-This is a goog point to start, when you find a problem please add it to the `issue traker <https://github.ibm.com/IBMQuantum/qiskit-sdk-py-dev/issues>`_.
+This is a good point to start, when you find a problem please add it to the `issue traker <https://github.ibm.com/IBMQuantum/qiskit-sdk-py-dev/issues>`_.
 The ideal report should include the steps to reproduce it.